 RSPCA Basildon now has a selection of canicross kit in different sizes for the rescue dogs, helping Marie to continue her good work whilst staying in better balance and control.

-Parkrun do have guidelines for running with your dog and for more information see our blog which covers the rule and general parkrun etiquette.
+Parkrun do have guidelines for running with your dog and for more information see our blog which covers the rules and general Parkrun etiquette.